robertogeffrard/CS-210-Project2/README.md

 Transferable Skills

-This project helped me further develop skills such as Object-Oriented Programming (OOP), Financial Calculations, and Input Validation and Error Handling
+This project helped me further develop skills such as Object-Oriented Programming (OOP), Financial Calculations, and Input Validation and Error Handling.

 How I Made the Program Maintainable, Readable, and Adaptable